lizbur10/jsdom-mod-document-domcontentloaded-lab/README.md

 # Document Ready

+## Learning Goals

+- Explain why `DOMContentLoaded` is important
+- Set up an event on `DOMContentLoaded`

-## Problem Statement
+## Introduction

 When we first learned about events, it made sense to talk about events in terms of things users do: clicking or mousing or typing.

 But JavaScript events can also be less obvious.

-* "When we fetched some data"
+- "When we fetched some data"
-* "When the window appeared"
+- "When the window appeared"
-* "When the DOM's data finished updating the screen"
+- "When the DOM's data finished updating the screen"

 We're going to learn more about that last one.
 That event is called `DOMContentLoaded`.
 It's a good way to set up learning more about the AJAX technique (update the DOM based on fetched data) that we'll cover later.

-## Objectives

-1. Explain why `DOMContentLoaded` is important
-2. Set up an event on `DOMContentLoaded`

 ## Explain Why `DOMContentLoaded` Is Important

 We don't ever want to write our JavaScript inside our HTML files.
 For the same reasons that we want to separate out our CSS from our HTML, we want to separate out our JavaScript from our HTML, too.

 ![Letting Down Obi-Wan](https://media.giphy.com/media/3ornjJSq2s9xznhO80/giphy.gif)